OSGeo/grass-website/content/download/data.en.md

 <hr>

 ### <a name="GlobalDatasets"></a> Global datasets
-Based on the <a href="https://www.naturalearthdata.com/">Natural Earth data collection</a>, a GRASS GIS project with global background maps is available in the World Geodetic System 1984 (WGS84).
+Based on the <a href="https://www.naturalearthdata.com/">Natural Earth data collection</a>, a GRASS project with global background maps is available in the World Geodetic System 1984 (WGS84).
 It is provided in two versions, a smaller, basic one and a more comprehensive collection with additional hydrological and ecological data:
 <ul id="links" class="list-unstyled version">